Smarhon: History

-From 1921 until 1939, Smarhon (Smorgonie) was part of the Second Polish Republic.
-In September 1939, the town was occupied by the Red Army and, on 14 November 1939, incorporated into the Byelorussian SSR.
+During World War II, in September 1939, the town was occupied by the Red Army and, on 14 November 1939, incorporated into the Byelorussian SSR.
 From 25 June 1941 until 4 July 1944, Smarhon was occupied by Nazi Germany and administered as a part of the Generalbezirk Litauen of Reichskommissariat Ostland.

 Smorgon is known as the place where a school of bear training, the so-called "Bear Academy", was founded.